duart38/Sponge/README.md

 ```

 ## Need some data?
 No problem.
-Just throw some **stuff** in the models folder (use about.ts as an example) and Sponge will watch for changes and reload accordingly.
+Just throw some **stuff** in the models folder (use asyncTest.ts as an example) and Sponge will watch for changes and reload accordingly.

 # Making plugins